 The Tianlong Bridge

-From the numbers above, you may image the majestic and marvelous spectacle.
-How is it formed?
-It is actually the creation of the Mother Nature by ways of tectonic uplift and underground water erosion.
+From the numbers above, you may imagine the majestic and marvelous spectacle.
+How was it formed?
+It is actually the creation of Mother Nature by means of tectonic uplift and underground water erosion.
 The uplifted parts formed the bridges, and the collapsed parts formed the sinkholes (karst pits).

 4. Elephant Trunk Hill